 The closing date for applications to the fund for Festival of Museums 2018 is 24 November 2017 but please don’t wait until November to start thinking about your application!
 You will need to give yourself time to plan how you will generate or bring in other funding.
 You can contact the MGS Festival of Museums Team at any time, even to discuss just the beginnings of ideas.
 Just drop us an email at firstname.lastname@example.org.

 Applicants will have a chance to correct errors in their applications but must respond to any request to do so within two working days.

-Museums who are not eligible for a grant but would like to discuss the development of an event are also welcome to book a surgery slot and / or contact MGS for advice.
+Museums who are not eligible for a grant but would like to discuss the development of an event are also welcome to contact MGS for advice.